Find helpful tips to get you to your plane relaxed and on time.

 Trained Service Animals

 Trained service animals are allowed in the airport any time.
-As provided for in the Americans with Disabilities Act and equivalent state law, a service animal is a dog (or miniature horse) that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+As provided for in the Americans with Disabilities Act and equivalent state law, a service animal is a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 The work or tasks must be directly related to the individual’s disability.

 Traveling Emotional Support Animals